 CBT should only be delivered by a trained health care professional.
 Refresher CBT programmes may be available if you have already completed a course of CBT (your GP may know more about options in your area).

-There are some interactive CD-ROMs and online programmes that can help with depression, for example Beating the Blues and MoodGYM, as well as FearFighter for panic, anxiety and phobias.
-MoodGYM is available online and is free to use.
+There are some interactive CD-ROMs and online programmes that can help with depression, for example Beating the Blues, as well as FearFighter for panic, anxiety and phobias.
 If you want to use Beating the Blues or FearFighter, you will need a referral from your GP or other service-provider.

 How are sessions structured?

 A typical structure of a CBT session may include the following:

 - At the beginning of the therapy, you and your therapist may explore the problems you want to work on.

 - When you have agreed which problems you want to focus on and what your goals are, you may start planning the content of sessions and talking about how you could deal with your problems.